Ultimate guide: Transactional email explained (what, why and how)

 KPIs to measure transactional email performance

-Finally, Key Performance Indicators (KPIs) for transactional emails allow you to gauge the effectiveness of your communication strategy.
-They also allow you to monitor your deliverability and identify any potential issues with your email sending.
-Let’s take a look at the transactional email KPIs you can use to monitor performance.
+Finally, Key Performance Indicators (KPIs) for transactional emails allow you to analyze how effective your communication strategy is.
+They also allow you to monitor deliverability and identify potential issues.

-Open rate: This metric allows you to view the percentage of emails that have been opened.
-It’s important as it allows you to evaluate the effectiveness of your sender name, subject line and preheader.
+Open rate gives you the percentage of emails that have been opened, allowing you to evaluate the effectiveness of your sender name, subject line and preheader.

 It can also help you to flag potential deliverability issues; if your open rate has suddenly decreased, it could indicate that your emails are landing in the spam/junk folder.